militaryinvestor/militaryinvestor.github.io/_posts/2021-12-19-Step-5-Increase-Contributions.md

 -------

 For extra credit, those who are interested in early retirement should research the "Financial Independence, Early Retirement" (FIRE) movement.
 However, their recommendations for savings are usually between 30-50% of total income.
-Though this is an insane level of savings, it comes with the possibility of retiring much earlier (especially when you start early).
+Though this is an insane level of savings, it comes with the possibility of retiring decades earlier (especially when you start early).

 Return to the [Step-by-Step Guide to (Passive) Military Investing" series](https://www.militaryinvestor.org/Step-by-Step-Guide-to-Passive-Military-Investing/#step-5)